The following are partial results from the patient’s complete blood count (CBC):

 More than 1,800 hemoglobin variants have been characterized!
 The good news is that only a small subset are associated with microcytosis.
 These include:

 - HbC (we will discuss the hemoglobinopathy as a cause of microcytosis in another case study.)

 All of this is to say, if you working up a patient with microcytosis who you think has thalassemia, you need to consider HbC and HbE in the differential diagnosis, but, thankfully, not any of the other hundreds of hemoglobin variants.

 Returning to the patient, recall that his serum ferritin and transferrin saturation are elevated.
 Would you order genetic tests for hereditary hemochromatosis (HH)?

 A word on beta-thalassemia trait and iron stores

 Beta thalassemia trait is characterized by mild, ineffective erythropoiesis that can induce excess iron absorption and ultimately lead to iron overload (J Hum Genet (2004) 49:651–655).
 This may be aggravated with the coinheritance of C282Y or H63D mutation.
-C282Y is extremely rare in Southeast Asia, whereas H63D is more widely distributed.
+C282Y is extremely rare in Southeast Asia (our patent was from Cambodia), whereas H63D is more widely distributed.